5 Basic Tips for the Novice International Tourist

 - By having a map, you know where you are going, right?
 This alone can increase your safety factor not to mention reduce time getting around (because you’re more than likely not lost).

 - If you can walk and/or take public transportation everywhere, including to and from the bus or train station, this eliminates the cost of taxis, which can be quite expensive depending on where you are.
 Don’t let using a public transportation system, like the Paris metro, intimidate you.
 There are usually information booths where people can help.
 The internet is always best for researching in advance.
 Last, hotel concierges are good at providing tips and tricks that maybe only the locals know about.
 Once you start taking the local, public transportation, you really do feel empowered.

 - Working on free Wi-Fi is the cheapest way to go.
-I never purchase a SIM card, buy a local phone, or pay international service through my cellular service.
+I have yet to purchase a SIM card, buy a local phone, bring portable Wi-Fi, or pay international service through my cellular service.
 I think it’s a waste of money.
-As soon as I’m on my departing international flight, I turn off my iPhone’s cellular service and operate on Wi-Fi only.
+Although, I may start bringing portable Wi-Fi for convenience.
+Still, it’s not mandatory.
+As soon as I’m on my departing international flight, I turn off my iPhone’s cellular service and operate on public Wi-Fi only.
 I don’t mind doing the extra prep work of downloading apps and maps, etc. to have as my main use of information – or as back up.
-It helps me get acclimated early!
+It helps me get acclimated early.
 Also, more and more places are offering free Wi-Fi so if you know where you’re going, just do a little Wi-Fi research in advance or just use an app like “Wi-Fi Finder”.
 When you have Wi-Fi, you can make free calls and text on Viber and WhatsApp.
 So why would you want to pay more than you have to?
 Technology is wonderful.

 Let Me Hear From You

 I would love to hear if this was helpful to you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!